aakash-kumar123/Generate-Random-Color/README.md

 # Generate-Random-Color
-I created a mini project on JavaScript where i can generate any random color
+I created a mini project using JavaScript where i can generate any random color